sbryngelson/group-docs/group-syllabus/figures.md

 LaTeX uses Computer Modern and Latin Modern font faces and 11pt sizes by default, though journal templates and class files may change this.

 The font size of the captions below your figures should be one step smaller than that of your document (so 10pt if the document is nominally 11pt).
-The tick labels and axis labels should also be smaller than the nominal font size of your document; 9pt is usual here, and it should be consistently this size in your whole document.
+The tick and axis labels should also be smaller than the nominal font size of your document; 9pt is usual here, and it should be consistently this size throughout your document.

 **Rule:** Do _not_ scale your figures via the command
 ```tex